 In Piémanson, a series shot over five summers on the last wild beach in France (2009-2013), Yogananthan looked at summertime as fragments of childhood memories.
 Piémanson was Yogananthan’s first book, a form that has been central to his work since he began and which led him to co-found the publishing house Chose Commune in 2014.

 Drawing inspiration from the imagery associated with The Ramayana and its pervasiveness in everyday Indian life, the 7-book project A Myth of Two Souls combines a wide range of techniques, including colour photography, hand-painted photography, collages and video installation.
-The first five chapters of the project were published 2016-2019.
-The last two chapters will be published in 2020.
 The Musée de l’Elysée (Lausanne) and the Chanel Nexus Hall (Tokyo) held the first solo exhibition of A Myth of Two Souls in 2019.
 To see more please visit the dedicated website A Myth of Two Souls.

-Yogananthan is represented by The Photographers’ Gallery Print Sales (London), Jhaveri Contemporary (Mumbai) and Polka Gallery (Paris).
-His works is included in private and public collections, including the Victoria & Albert Museum (London), the Musée de l’Élysée (Lausanne), the FOAM Museum (Amsterdam) and the Musée Français de la Photographie (Bièvres).
+Yogananthan is represented by The Photographers’ Gallery Print Sales (London), Jhaveri Contemporary (Mumbai), Polka Gallery (Paris) and Assembly (Houston).
+His works are included in private and public collections, including the Victoria & Albert Museum (London), the Musée de l’Élysée (Lausanne), the FOAM Museum (Amsterdam), The Centre national des arts plastiques (Paris), the FRAC PACA (Marseille) and the Musée Français de la Photographie (Bièvres).
+His books are part of the permanent collection of the MoMA library (New York).